cuiyongbo/hello-world/my_wiki/machine_learning/machine_learning_keywords.rst

 In the general case, an array of numbers arranged on a regular grid with a variable number of axes is known as a tensor.
 We denote a tensor named “A” with this typeface: :math:`\mathsf{A}`.

+Tensor: a mathematical object analogous to but more general than a vector, represented by an array of components that are functions of the coordinates of a space.

 broadcasting